Patrick A. Trottier

 A different form manifests a different purpose:

 Other types of ‘organizational forms’ manifest the purpose of being more adaptable, natural and fluid.
-Network forms manifest such a purpose which is much different than the static, traditional hierarchical forms whose purpose is ‘control and predict’.

 Actually, how we display organizations as hierarchies is not organizational reality at all.